Horizontal equity and vertical equity are such systems. These systems are followed to keep the process fair and maintain equality.

 Horizontal equity suggests that people with the same income levels must pay the same amount of taxes.
 It is based on equality.
 This is a socio-political concept rather than a financial concept.

-The tax is measured commonly according to the annual income.
+The tax is commonly measured according to the annual income.
 However, theorists believe that lifetime income must be considered as the measuring yardstick.

-The health resources are distributed according to the needs and not based on the privileges.
+The health resources are distributed according to the needs and not based on privileges.
 The disadvantages of this system include a lack of encouragement towards savings as there are no tax exemptions.

 What is Vertical Equity?

-This system is based on the ability to pay system.
+This system is based on the ability-to-pay system.
 The tax amount increases with the rise in income.
 Those who can pay more should contribute in large amounts than those who don’t have such income.

-Vertical equity is easier to apply as in most economies, there are tax benefits like deductions.
-Supporters of this system preach that wealthy people require more government services and thus they should pay more tax.
+Vertical equity is easier to apply as, in most economies, there are tax benefits like deductions.
+Supporters of this system preach that wealthy people require more government services, and thus they should pay more tax.

 Main Differences Between Horizontal Equity and Vertical Equity